-In order to be eligible for this grant the individual:
+To be eligible for this grant, the individual:

-Once the Veteran’s Specialist has verified the two conditions have been met and the veteran has enrolled at Lakewood University, then the veteran will be awarded the grant on a first come-first served basis and based on the availability of funding in the The Lorraine Dominick Grant Award.
+Once the Admissions Specialist has verified that the two conditions have been met, and the student has enrolled at Lakewood University, the qualifying student will be awarded the grant on a first come-first-served basis.
+This is also based on the availability of funding in The Lorraine Dominick Grant Award.

 CIP pays up to $4,000 per fiscal year (July 1 to June 30) for tuition and mandatory instructional fees for each eligible state bargaining unit employee in the program.

-MyCAA is a scholarship program that offers up to $4,000 of financial assistance to eligible military spouses who are pursuing a license, certification or an Associate’s degree in a portable career field and occupation.
+MyCAA is a scholarship program that offers up to $4,000 of financial assistance to eligible military spouses pursuing a license, certification, or an Associate’s degree in a portable career field and occupation.

-Eligible job seekers can have up to $6,775 in financial assistance to pursue certification training programs like those offered by Lakewood University.
-We provide students with personalized, short-term training to start a new career in healthcare, business, legal, or information technology so you can compete in the job market.
+Eligible job seekers can have up to $ 7,000 in financial assistance to pursue certification training programs like those offered by Lakewood University.
+We provide students with personalized, short-term training to start a new career in healthcare, business, legal, or information technology so they can compete in the job market.

 Funds that do not have to be repaid and are based on many factors, including academic merit and/or financial need.
 Students are encouraged to research and apply for scholarships outside of the University.